How to Get Traffic to Your Website (Without Wasting Years Figuring It Out)

 Keyword research helps you avoid guessing.
 Instead of hoping people find your page, you are aligning your content with searches that already exist.

-On page SEO is how you structure and present your content, so it is easy for both readers and search engines to understand.
-You do not need advanced tools to do this well.
+On page SEO is how you structure and present your content, so it’s easy for both readers and search engines to understand.
+You don’t need advanced tools to do this well.

 Some beginner friendly on page basics include: